InnoSight/The-Farmer-and-the-river/README.md

  - Further we eliminate all the connected arrangements that are undesirable.
  - Picking one of the remaining connected arrangements.
 (If there aren't any remaining, we give up).
  - Making it the new current arrangement; the current arrangement is now the previous arrangement.

+However the algorithm doesn't necessarily find the solution.
+The reason of that is that the number of desirable arrangements on each step could be more than one.
+Moreover, it's known that there's a cycle of desirable arrangements.
+So, the algorithm could go that way and get stuck in the cycle, following it around forever without finishing.
+The are a number of algorithms that find paths in a graph with cycle, but they are not covered in this project.

+In this implementation I used class Arrangement, and each arrangement or vertex of the graph was an object of this class.
+I used method deepcopy() of the copy library to create an object of new arrangement which is connected with current arrangement by one move.
+Without using deepcopy() all references would lead to the same object which will change all the time.